-The lab at NGMC Gainesville consists of four state-of-the-art procedure rooms, and the lab at NGMC Braselton consists of two.
-They house the most advanced technology including bi-plane flat panel imaging, which allows for more images with less contrast dye usage, and magnetic catheterization.
-Northeast Georgia Medical Center (NGMC) is the first hospital in Georgia, and still one of only a handful of programs in the Southeast, with magnetic catheterization technology, a catheter navigation system designed to assist physicians performing interventional procedures with more precision and control, especially in difficult to reach areas of the heart.
+Northeast Georgia Medical Center (NGMC) was the first hospital in Georgia, and still one of few programs in the Southeast, with magnetic catheterization technology, a catheter navigation system designed to assist physicians performing interventional procedures with more precision and control, especially in difficult to reach areas of the heart.

 This minimally-invasive procedure for treating hypertrophic cardiomyopathy is performed at NGMC Gainesville.